The 10 Best Index Funds to Buy and Hold

 While I have long been (and still am) invested in the iShares U.S. Preferred Stock ETF (NYSEARCA: PFF ), my recommendation is the VanEck Vectors Preferred Securities ex Financials ETF (NYSEARCA: PFXF ).

-The PFXF was one of a few ex-financials funds that came to life in the wake of the 2007-09 financial crisis and bear market.
-So it differs mightily from most preferred stock funds which are heavy in banks and other financial stocks.
-Instead, PFXF is loaded with preferreds from utilities (29%), REITs (28%) and telecoms (15%).

-But the real draw of PFXF is its low 0.4% expense ratio, tiny beta of 0.2 and 5.9% yield - the best combination of the three in the space.
+The real draw of PFXF is its low 0.4% expense ratio, tiny beta of 0.25 and 5.3% yield - the best combination of the three in the space.

 *Includes an 8-basis-point fee waiver

-Note: Editor's note: This story was published in July 2019 and has since been updated and republished.